 There are a number of projects carrying out large scale brain MRI mapping on different populations, though none with the same aspirations as the Human Connectome

 Project.
-The Thousand Functional Connectome project has published their dataset after gathering R-fMRI images of 1414 volunteers demonstrating a universal architecture of positive and negative functional connections [1].
+The Thousand Functional Connectome project has published their dataset after gathering rfMRI images of 1,414 volunteers demonstrating a universal architecture of positive and negative functional connections [1].
 The Alzheimer's Disease Neuroimaging

-Initiative was initiated with the aim of advancing Alzheimer's Disease research with the distinct goals of studying each phase of Alzheimer's.
+Initiative was initiated with the aim of advancing Alzheimer's Disease research with the distinct goals of studying each phase of the condition’s development.
 Depending on the sub-study, there are between 600 and 2000 participant samples that have been imaged.
 In comparison, the HCP is unique in terms of the diversity of imaging modalities and the richness of the behavioral and genetic information being collected.

 Clinical